 Psychologically, this fallacy tends to come from the fact that the odds to replicate a pattern do go up cumulatively.
-The odds of rolling 20 on a d20 twice is 1/400, the same as any expected sequence of two numbers.
-The odds of rolling the first is 1/20, and the odds of rolling the second is also 1/20.
-The fallacy occurs when someone assumes that once they've rolled two 20's in a row, it's less likely than usual (< 1/20) that they'll get another 20.
-In reality, once they've rolled two 20's in a row, it's just as likely as ever (1/20) that they'll roll a 20 again.
+The probability of rolling 20 on a d20 twice is 1/400, the same as any expected sequence of two numbers.
+The probability of rolling the first is 1/20, and the probability of rolling the second is also 1/20.
+The fallacy occurs when someone assumes that once they've rolled two 20s in a row, it's less likely than usual (< 1/20) that they'll get another 20.
+In reality, once they've rolled two 20s in a row, it's just as likely as ever (1/20) that they'll roll a 20 again.
 This also, most notably, works the other way around - if they've lost many bets in a row, they aren't any more likely to win the next bet.
 Psychologically, what you're doing is inventing desirable patterns that fit with the events you observe despite the patterns not really being there at all.

 Another factor is that many people confuse "a number of independent events" (where any of a number of permutations will do) with "a series of independent events" (where only one permutation will do).
 If we flip a coin twice, we have a 50% chance of getting heads and tails in some order (heads-tails and tails-heads; the other two possibilities are heads-heads and tails-tails).
 But if we specify that we want the series to be "heads-tails", the probability that that particular series will come up is only 25% the outcome tails-heads no longer fits the criteria.
 (Of course, any series has the same chance of coming up.
 You have as much chance of flipping heads-tails as you do tails-heads, heads-heads, or tails-tails; namely, 25%.)

 Also, stuff really does even out over time.
 Just not in the way some people might think.
 Say that you have flipped a coin and you have had 4 heads and 1 tails come up.
 Heads has come up 80% of the time.
 Now, you get the "normal" (more common) sequence, where 5 heads and 5 tails come up, bringing a total of 9 heads and 6 tails.
 You then have only 60% heads, so while this is a smaller number, it didn't exactly "even out."

 Note that Gambler's Fallacy applies only to systems that both have no memory, and are explicitly known to be fair.
-Drawing cards without replacement (read, deck now has "memory") does alter the probabilities of the next cards drawn, and if you do not explicitly know that the event being tested is fair, you can use things like n-heads-in-a-row to draw conclusions of bias in the system (see Non-examples and Theater sections below).
+Drawing cards without replacement (read, deck now has "memory") does alter the probabilities of the next cards drawn, and if you do not explicitly know that the event being tested is fair, you can use things like n-heads-in-a-row to draw conclusions of bias in the system (see Non-examples and Theatre sections below).

 - George Carlin, in "Stuff You Don't Want to Hear":